tus/tus-v2/draft-ietf-resumable-uploads-protocol.md

 Resuming a previously interrupted upload continues the data transfer where it left off, without the need to transfer the first part again.
 This capability is especially important in applications handling large files or operating in areas with unreliable network infrastructure.
 Upload interruptions can occur voluntarily, i.e. the end-user wants to pause the upload, or involuntarily, i.e. the network connection drops.

 This protocol specifies an approach for clients and servers to implement resumable uploads on top of HTTP/1.1, HTTP/2 and HTTP/3, allowing the reuse of existing infrastructure.
-It also allows clients to upgrade regular uploads automatically to resumable uploads based on service discovery.
+It also allows clients to upgrade regular uploads automatically to resumable uploads.

 # Conventions and Definitions